Self-Guided Walking Tour in Versailles

 6. 6

-Grand Canal in Versailles, stop 6 on the self-guided walking tour
+Grand Canal (Grand Canal de Versailles), stop 6 on the self-guided walking tour

 Keep walking west down the central allee and the gardens open onto water.
 The Grand Canal is a cross-shaped basin dug between 1667 and 1679 under Le Notre, the largest body of water in the park, stretching roughly 1.5km and closing the long western perspective.
 Louis XIV kept a fleet of gondolas here.
 Today you can rent a rowing boat in season and pull out onto the water yourself, or just sit on the grass at the head of the canal and look back east at the palace shrinking in the distance.
 It is open and free 24/7.
 This is the spot to eat the pastry you bought at the market, rest your legs before the walk back, and grasp the sheer scale of the place.
 The little Grand Canal cafe nearby does drinks if you need a sit-down.